What is computer security?

 Technology

 This section provides a basic introduction to the technologies that underlie the Internet.
 It was written with the novice end-user in mind and is not intended to be a comprehensive survey of all Internet-based technologies.
 Subsections provide a short overview of each topic.
 This section is a basic primer on the relevant technologies.
-We include links to additional information for those who desire a deeper understanding of the concepts covered here.
+We include links to additional information for those who want a deeper understanding of the concepts.

 What does broadband mean?

 “Broadband” is the general term used to refer to high-speed network connections.
-In this context, Internet connections via cable modem and Digital Subscriber Line (DSL) are frequently referred to as broadband Internet connections.
+In this context, Internet connections via cable modem and Digital Subscriber Line (DSL) are frequently called broadband Internet connections.
 “Bandwidth” is the term used to describe the relative speed of a network connection — for example, most current dial-up modems can support a bandwidth of 56 kbps (thousand bits per second).
-There is no set bandwidth threshold required for a connection to be called “broadband,” but it is typical for connections over 1 Megabit per second (Mbps) to be so named.
+No set bandwidth threshold is required for a connection to be called “broadband,” but it is typical for connections over 1 Megabit per second (Mbps) to be so named.

 READ MORE :